 Failure to comply with various provisions of tax laws requirements may attract penalties and interest in tax recovery.
 This section provides a brief description of Interest and Penalties involved and the way they are administered.

 Installment payers who estimate their income tax payable for the year of income are expected to show high level of accuracy in estimation.
-Failure to estimate tax within the allowed limits, hence result into underestimation, shall attract interest.
+Failure to estimate tax within the allowed limits results into underestimation, which shall attract interest.

-The amount if interest that an installment payer shall pay for each period shall be calculated at the statutory rate and compounded monthly.
+The amount if interest that an installment payer shall pay for each period shall be calculated at the statutory rate and compounded monthly, applied to the excess of-

 If any amount of tax imposed under any tax law remains unpaid after due dates as required by the respective tax law or regulation, attracts interest.
 The interest shall be charged at the statutory rate on the amount of tax outstanding at a given time.

-In case, a withholding agent fails to pay the withholding tax due, he may not recover from the withholdee an interest payable due to this failure
+In case, a withholding agent fails to pay the withholding tax due, he may not recover from the withholder an interest payable due to this failure

 1. Failure to maintain documents